 The 3 most common types of sandpaper you will find are:

-Garnet: Commonly used in woodworking and designed for hand sanding.
+- Garnet: Commonly used in woodworking and designed for hand sanding.

-Silicon Carbide: Available in very coarse grits all the way through to micro grits, common in wet applications.
+- Silicon Carbide: Available in very coarse grits all the way through to micro grits, common in wet applications.

 Sandpaper comes in a number of different shapes and sizes:

-- Sheet: Usually 9 by 11 inches, but other sizes may be available.
+- Sheet: Usually 9″ x11″, but other sizes may be available.

-- Belt: Usually cloth backed, comes in different sizes to fit different belt sanders.
+- Belt: Usually cloth-backed, comes in different sizes to fit different belt sanders.

-- Rolls: Known as “shag rolls” by many contractors
+- Rolls: Known as “shag rolls” by many contractors.

-- Sponge: For tight places
+- Sponge: For tight spaces, edges, and corners.

-If you have a home shop like me, your best tool choice for surface prep is going to be a good quality random orbital sander up to about 150 grit, then hand sand to 220 grit.
+If you have a home shop like us, your best tool choice for surface prep is going to be a good quality orbital sander up to about 150 grit, then hand sand to 220 grit.

+Sanding redwood before applying the finish is paramount.
 When you get to the point where you are ready to finish, make sure your room temp is above 65°.
 If you have any type of control over the humidity, it should be around 50%.
 Make sure you are not working near any vents or drafts, and out of the sunlight.
 Sunlight will warm the wood and release any trapped moisture, creating bubbles in your finish.